CBT Test - Can You Take One?

 Apply for a UK provisional licence

-When the D91 forms arrives in the post, you are be able to take a CBT test and upon completion, be issued with a valid CBT certificate.
+When the D91 forms arrive in the post, you are able to take a CBT test and upon completion, be issued with a valid CBT certificate.
 This certificate validates your licence and enables you to ride a moped or 125cc motorcycle in the UK.
 Both the above usually takes around 2 - 3 weeks to arrive in the post.

 You can ride a motorcycle in the UK until you’re 70 without undergoing a CBT test.
 A condition attached to this is that both the motorcycle theory and practical tests must have been passed in the EU/EEA region.